AzureAD/azure-activedirectory-library-for-android/README.md

 ## Latest Preview Release
 ---

-We have released a Preview of the ADAL for iOS!
+We have released a Preview of the ADAL for Android!
 [You can grab the release here] (https://github.com/MSOpenTech/azure-activedirectory-library-for-android/releases/tag/v0.5-alpha)

 ## Quick Start